OpenEvalProject/evals/manuscripts/elife-102911/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/102911/elife-102911-fig4-v1.jpg)

-**Figure 4.:** r, from published chicken studies.(a) Q10 values of chicken auditory-nerve fibers (ANFs; n=289; crosses: Saunders et al., 1996; circles: Manley et al., 1991) increase monotonically for higher characteristic frequencies (CFs), similar to the rate at which chicken NSFOAE (Bergevin et al., 2008; n=9 animals) increases with frequency.
+**Figure 4.:** (a) Q10 values of chicken auditory-nerve fibers (ANFs; n=289; crosses: Saunders et al., 1996; circles: Manley et al., 1991) increase monotonically for higher characteristic frequencies (CFs), similar to the rate at which chicken NSFOAE (Bergevin et al., 2008; n=9 animals) increases with frequency.
 Thick lines and shaded regions show weighted means (Gaussian weighting function; sigma: 0.5 octaves) and 95% CIs (1000 bootstrap repetitions), respectively; back lines extending from 3 to 4.6 kHz show extrapolated Q10 (dotted: mean; solid ±1 SE; see text). (b) The tuning ratio, r, of chicken (magenta) compared to that of budgerigars (black). r is the quotient of auditory-nerve QERB over NSFOAE at the same frequency.
 Magenta lines extending form 3–4.6 kHz show extended-frequency r of chicken based on extrapolated Q10. r is marginally higher in the chicken than budgerigar, and trends downward with increasing frequency in both species.

 Note that empirical evaluation of chicken r was limited to frequencies less than 3.35 kHz due to the scala tympani approach of the two auditory-nerve studies, which limited sampling from high-CF fibers (Manley et al., 1991; Saunders et al., 1996).
 We therefore extended r to 4.6 kHz by first extrapolating chicken Q10 to 4.6 kHz.
 Extrapolation was performed with a linear regression model fit to Q10 data from fibers with CFs greater than 1.7 kHz (Figure 4a).
 Extrapolated Q10 (predicted means ±1 SE; Figure 4a) trended slightly upward in frequency in accordance with the regression model slope.
 Extended-frequency r (Figure 4b, magenta lines from 3 to 4.6 kHz), calculated as the quotient of extrapolated Q10 over NSFOAE, trended downward with increasing frequency from 3.35 to 4.6 kHz.

 Finally, budgerigar r was calculated using the same empirical method, but without extrapolation due to broad sampling of CFs with our auditory-nerve approach.
 Budgerigar r was marginally lower than that of chickens and followed the same trajectory with increasing frequency, decreasing from a maximum of ~4 at 700 Hz to ~2 at 5.5 kHz (Figure 4b, thick black line).

-## SFOAEs but not behavioral measurements accurately predict auditory-nerve frequency tuning in the budgerigar
+### SFOAEs but not behavioral measurements accurately predict auditory-nerve frequency tuning in the budgerigar

 SFOAE-based predictions of cochlear tuning in budgerigars were made by multiplying NSFOAE by chicken r as a function of frequency (Figure 5; magenta).
 Budgerigar SFOAE predictions, plotted together with auditory-nerve QERB (thick black line) and average behavioral tuning sharpness in this species based on critical bands and psychophysical tuning curves (thick blue line), highlight the similarities and differences across these measures.
 Behavioral Q10 values from the literature (Figure 1) were scaled by a factor of 1.76 to approximate QERB.
 Whereas NSFOAE predictions made using both the empirical and extended-frequency forms of chicken r reasonably approximated budgerigar auditory-nerve QERB measurements, running parallel to and slightly above the mean trendline, the behavioral results show a fundamentally different pattern characterized by a noticeably greater slope from 0.5 to 3.5 kHz, distinct peak from 3.5 to 4 kHz, and steep roll off above 4 kHz.
 Thus, SFOAE results provided closer estimates of actual auditory-nerve QERB than did behaviorally estimated tuning measures in the budgerigar, and we find no evidence that unusual behavioral tuning in budgerigars arises peripherally.

 ![Figure 5.](https://cdn.elifesciences.org/articles/102911/elife-102911-fig5-v1.jpg)

-**Figure 5.:** ERB in the budgerigar (n=127 fibers from six animals).The SFOAE prediction based on r from chicken (empirical range: thick magenta line; extended-frequency range [means ± 1SE]: thin magenta lines) slightly exceeds the upper 95% confidence limit for mean auditory-nerve QERB (Gaussian weighting function; sigma: 0.5 octaves; 1000 bootstrap repetitions) and shows the same frequency dependence.
+**Figure 5.:** The SFOAE prediction based on r from chicken (empirical range: thick magenta line; extended-frequency range [means ± 1SE]: thin magenta lines) slightly exceeds the upper 95% confidence limit for mean auditory-nerve QERB (Gaussian weighting function; sigma: 0.5 octaves; 1000 bootstrap repetitions) and shows the same frequency dependence.
 In contrast, behavioral QERB (thick blue line) shows a fundamentally different profile characterized by a peak from 3.5 to 4 kHz.
 Mean NSFOAE of budgerigars (thick red line) is replotted from Figure 2.

 ## Discussion